Thank you!

 Transport Work to Residence Visa

-The Skilled Migrant Category Resident Visa re-opened on 9 October 2023 with new criteria.
+The Skilled Migrant Category Resident Visa re-opened on 9 October 2023 with new criteria including:

-the number of applications that will be accepted and processing times, and
+The number of applications that will be accepted and processing times.

 You need 6 points to apply for the Skilled Migrant Category Resident Visa.
 You can claim 3 to 6 points from your: